Mangesh-Bhattacharya/Python-Projects/README.md

 ## Web_scraper.py

-A Python script to scrape data from websites for analysis, typically used for gathering information from multiple online sources.
+A Python script to scrape data from websites for analysis is typically used for gathering information from multiple online sources.

 **Key Features**:
 - Scrape websites for specific data